-The Insolvency and the Bankruptcy Code was drafted and enacted to consolidate and amend the laws in relation to reorganization and insolvency resolution of Corporate Persons, Individuals and Partnership Firms.
-It is evident to highlight that in the preliminarily phase only the provisions related to corporate persons were notified.
-The provisions related to individuals and partnership firms are yet to be notified.
-The main emphasis of the code was on creating and aligning in place time bound processes thereby leading to maximization of value of assets of the aforementioned, promotion of entrepreneurship, availability of credit along with balancing the interest of all the stakeholders.
+The Insolvency and the Bankruptcy Code was drafted and enacted to consolidate and amend the laws in relation to reorganization and insolvency resolution of Corporate Persons, Individuals, and Partnership Firms.
+It is evident to highlight that in the preliminary phase only the provisions related to corporate persons were notified.
+The provisions relating to individuals and partnership firms are yet to be notified.
+The main emphasis of the code was on creating and aligning in place time-bound processes thereby leading to maximization of value of assets of the aforementioned, promotion of entrepreneurship, availability of credit along balancing the interest of all the stakeholders.

-The Insolvency and Bankruptcy Code in its early stage repealed the already existing legislations which had become outdated with the passage of time.
-The Code is not an easy legislation as the drafters of the legislation burned the mid night oil to create a masterpiece legislation that would cater to the solve the issues of the society.
-The Code is detailed and elongated covering numerous time bound processes designed for the persons covered under the applicability of the code.
+The Insolvency and Bankruptcy Code in its early stage repealed the already existing legislation which had become outdated with the passage of time.
+The Code is not easy legislation as the drafters of the legislation burned the midnight oil to create masterpiece legislation that would cater to the solve the issues of the society.
+The Code is detailed and elongated covering numerous time-bound processes designed for the persons covered under the applicability of the code.

 A remarkable fact to highlight is that the Insolvency and Bankruptcy Code in a very lucrative and lucid manner bifurcated the term debt into financial and operational debt.
 Another outstanding and praiseworthy fact incorporated under the Code was that the code introduced a new class of creditors by classifying the creditors on the basis of debt into financial and operational creditors.
 This was the first time that the creditors had officially been classified on the basis of debt apart from the classification on the basis of security into secured and unsecured creditors.